Rates and Fees

 - Net purchases are purchases minus credits and returns

 This widely-accepted business credit card from U.S. Bank has one of the smallest purchase requirements for a bonus offer. .
-Combined with the no interest rate for the first 15 months and a annual fee, it’s a high-earning rewards card that gives you unlimited opportunities to save and redeem.
+Combined with the no interest intro period and annual fee, it’s a high-earning rewards card that gives you unlimited opportunities to save and redeem.

 Pros and Cons

 - annual fee